-Manuscript submitted, under consideration with D.S.
+Manuscript submitted, under contract with D.S.
 Brewer.

 GHOST: Revenge his foul and most unnatural murder.